How to improve your binocular vision testing skills

 - Q10 In your view, what’s the most exciting thing happening in optometry right now?
 And why?

 - Q11 Which books, websites or people inspire you these days?

 Thanks for your time, Betül!
 At Clinical Conference 2020, you hosted a round-table discussion on binocular vision testing and how optometrists can improve their testing skills.
 So, let’s start at the beginning.
 What makes binocular vision so interesting for you?

 As an orthoptist, you get to see complicated cases – and I like to solve those.
 Examples are measuring prisms, children with eye problems and cases with more than one binocular problem.
 Also, I like to work with children, and you get to see many of them with binocular vision problems.
-The variety of younger and older customers makes the work challenging and fun as well.
+The variety of younger and older patients makes the work challenging and fun as well.

 When performing a binocular examination, which tests are essential and what are things to look out for?

-To start with, asking the right questions to the patient or customer is essential – but that’s of course not just when doing a binocular examination.
-Ask if the customer has any asthenopic symptoms, like pain around the eyes, headaches, reading problems, dry or watery eyes, blurred vision or vertigo, and if he or she had earlier orthoptic treatment or diagnosis.
+To start with, asking the right questions to the patient is essential – but that’s of course not just when doing a binocular examination.
+Ask if the patient has any asthenopic symptoms, like pain around the eyes, headaches, reading problems, dry or watery eyes, blurred vision or vertigo, and if he or she had earlier orthoptic treatment or diagnosis.
 In the examination, optometrists should check for any manifest or latent strabismus, eye movements, pupillary reflexes, and accommodative problems.

 Okay, let’s dive into the details.
 How do the pupil reflexes and accommodation reflexes work?